UPB logo

 Landscape operations

-Our campus is the largest in Romania, with over 60.000 square meters.
 We protect and enhance the ecosystem and green spaces our University owns, manages, or impacts, in order to enhance regional biodiversity and personal well-being of staff and students.

 In the last years, 1500 trees and shrubs were planted, and we aim to raise the green coverage from 60% to 75% of the total area.
-We have also build green houses where we grow vegetables and flowers.
+We have also built green houses where we grow vegetables and flowers.

 During our summer schools especially but also as a part of other extra curricular events, we promote and raise awareness on nutrition, food preparation, and community.